williamcanin/typing-jekyll-template/README.md

 Copyrights: William C. Canin | Copyright © 2017

-*You can change the structure of Typing Theme as you wish, as long as you do not manipulate the copyrights of William C.Canin in the project*
+*You can change the structure of Typing Jekyll Template as you wish, as long as you do not manipulate the copyrights of William C.Canin in the project*

 ## Credits